toughcrust/projects-brain-dump/007-esoterique.md

 **Planets**

+The combination of Sun, Moon and Ascendant describe what you want (Sun), what you need (Moon), and the style in which you will go about getting it (Ascendant).

 Subconscious (instinct) => mes leviers inconscients
 * Mercure: How you think and communicate
 * Venus: Romantic / aesthetic inclinations